Ratedaron/IFZ-2224-013-M223-Aron-ToDo/README.md

 It also implements Token based authentication

-I created an SQL script for you in the Doku to get started And pls change the prob file
+I created an SQL script for you in the Doku to get started And pls change the prop file

 Great it was indeed ;)